-Nikolas T. Nikas is co-founder, president and general counsel of Bioethics Defense Fund (BDF), a public-interest organization that creates winning arguments for life to benefit lawmakers, courts, students and citizens across the United States and abroad.
+Nikolas T. Nikas is co-founder, president and general counsel of Bioethics Defense Fund (BDF), a publicinterest organization that creates winning arguments for life to benefit lawmakers, courts, students and citizens across the United States and abroad.
 Nikas and BDF co-founder Dorinda C. Bordlee address bioethics issues including abortion, healthcare rights of conscience, human cloning/embryonic stem cell research, and end of life matters.

 Among other cases, Nikas has litigated ballot initiatives regarding human cloning and embryonic stem cell research, healthcare rights of conscience, clinic regulations and state-passed limits on late-term abortion.
 Nikas has organized and participated in the oral argument preparation for attorneys arguing before the U.S. Supreme Court addressing the issues of partial-birth abortion, Stenberg v.
 Carhart (2000), and free speech for peaceful sidewalk counselors, McCullen v.
 Coakley (2014).
+In the realm of model legislation, Nikas has consulted with policy leaders and lawmakers in state legislatures, along with members and legal staff of the President’s Council on Bioethics in Washington, D.C. during the Bush administration.
+He has testified before the U.S. Senate on abortion and First Amendment rights.

 Nikas received his B.A.
 (1979) and M.A.
 (1981) in government and international relations from the University of Notre Dame, with his masters focusing on political theory.
 He received his Juris Doctorate, magna cum laude, in 1986 from Arizona State University College of Law.
 He and his wife Melinda, the parents of five grown children, live in Phoenix, Arizona.